cogtoolslab/handy_tips/MTurk_to_Prolific.md

 This tutorial details how to transfer a working study designed for [Amazon Mechanical Turk](https://www.mturk.com/) (AMT) to [Prolific](https://www.prolific.co/).
 We assume working knowledge of web programming and a study that is hosted online.

-## First, create a new study on Prolific
+## Step 1: Create a new study on Prolific
 After logging in to Prolific, click "[new study](https://app.prolific.co/researcher/studies/new)":

 <p align="center" style="font-size: smaller">